Yandex Cloud

 • Bgwriter delay All interfaces

-Time (in milliseconds) between the background writer runs.
-This process writes new or changed items from the PostgreSQL buffer to the disk.
-The delay helps avoid rewriting the same page many times for every page modification and reduce IO load.
+Time (in milliseconds) between background writer runs.
+This process writes new or changed pages from the PostgreSQL buffer cache to the disk.
+The delay prevents rewriting the same page on every update, thus reducing disk load.

 • Bgwriter flush after Management console API Terraform

-Limits the amount of data processed by the background writer (in kilobytes).
-When the limit is exceeded, the DBMS instructs the OS to flush this data to disk.
-This parameter limits the amount of dirty data in the kernel page cache, thus reducing the likelihood of slowdowns when an fsync statement is issued at the end of a checkpoint or when the OS flushes data to the disk in the background.
+Maximum amount of data (in kilobytes) processed by the background writer.
+When this limit is exceeded, the DBMS instructs the OS to flush the data to disk.
+This setting limits the amount of dirty data in the kernel page cache, reducing the risk of slowdowns when executing fsync at the end of a checkpoint or during the OS’s background writeback process.

 • Bgwriter lru maxpages All interfaces

-Maximum number of PostgreSQL buffers that can be written by the background writer per activity round.
-The value of zero disables background writing.
+Maximum number of PostgreSQL buffer cache pages the background writer can save per activity round.
+A value of zero disables background writing.

 • Bgwriter lru multiplier All interfaces

-The minimum value is 0; the maximum value is 10; the default value is 2.
+The minimum value is 0, the maximum is 10, and the default is 2.

 • Bytea output All interfaces

-Sets the output format for binary string values (the bytea type):
+Defines the bytea output format for binary string values:

-• hex (BYTEA_OUTPUT_HEX for Terraform, API, and CLI) to encode binary data as two hexadecimal digits per byte, e.g., 'SELECT '\xDEADBEEF';'.
+• hex (BYTEA_OUTPUT_HEX for Terraform, API, and CLI): Each byte is represented by two hexadecimal characters, e.g., 'SELECT '\xDEADBEEF';'.

-• escape (BYTEA_OUTPUT_ESCAPE for Terraform, API, and CLI) to use the standard PostgreSQL format (ASCII characters only).
+• escape (BYTEA_OUTPUT_ESCAPE for Terraform, API, and CLI): Standard PostgreSQL format with ASCII characters only.

 The default value is hex.